Finite-sample analysis of M-estimators using self-concordance: High-dimensional setup

 In the case of quadratic loss, it is well-known that the risk of the $\ell_1$-penalized estimator, when measured in terms of the~$\ell_1$-loss or the ``prediction'' loss corresponding to the design covariance matrix, is within a logarithmic in $d$ factor from the ``ideal'' risk of the projection oracle, provided that the penalization parameter~$\lambda$ is appropriately chosen, and the design is near-isotropic and subgaussian -- see, e.g.,~\cite{tibshirani},~\cite{candes2007dantzig},~\cite{bickel2009simultaneous},~\cite{juditsky2011verifiable}.
 While the statistical theory for the quadratic loss is almost complete, this is not yet the case for general $M$-estimators.
-Here our goal is to partially close this gap, providing analogues of Theorems~\ref{th:crb-fake-simple}--\ref{th:crb-mine-complex} in the high-dimensional setting, which give the quadratic dependence of the critical sample size from the sparsity index.
+Here our goal is to partially close this gap, providing analogues of Theorems~\ref{th:crb-fake-complex} and~\ref{th:crb-mine-complex} in the high-dimensional setting.
 These results extend those obtained in~\cite{bach2010self-concordant} for the logistic loss using pseudo self-concordance, and are close to those proved in~\cite{van2012quasi}; we discuss the connections with these works in the end of this section.
-Finally, notice that we do not prove analogues of Theorems~\ref{th:crb-mine-improved}--\ref{th:crb-fake-improved}, which would have resulted in a near-linear, rather than quadratic, dependence of the critical sample size from sparsity.
-We believe that such extension is possible, and leave it for future work.
+Finally, notice that we do not prove analogues of Theorems~\ref{th:crb-mine-improved}--\ref{th:crb-fake-improved}, which would have resulted in a near-linear, rather than quadratic, dependency of the critical sample size from~$\s$.
+We leave such extensions for future work.

-Before stating the results, we introduce an extra assumption complimentary to Assumption~\ref{ass:curvature}. \begin{customass}{C$^*$} Design is uncorrelated: $\Cov = \Id$.
-Moreover, for some positive~$\k_1$,~$\k_2$, it holds
+We now introduce the final assumption complimentary to Assumption~\ref{ass:curvature}. \begin{customass}{C$^*$} One has~$\Cov = \Id$.
+Moreover, for some~$\k_1,\k_2 > 0$ it holds

 \end{customass}